 Nottingham MSci Students

-The group will be looking to host at least two MSci students in the 2020-2021 academic year.
+The group will be looking to host at least three Nottingham MSci students in the 2021-2022 academic year.
 Prospective projects will be sent round the internal mailing list to third year students with others from the Department.
 However, if you are interested in working in the group for your MSci project, please feel free to send Ben an email or drop into his office (B44a) for a chat!

 Masters Students/Visiting Students/Summer Students

 The group welcomes students who can only visit for shorter periods.
 The group will be able to cover the cost of chemicals for visiting students, but students will usually need to apply for funding to support themselves personally.
 Visits of at least three months are encouraged if possible to allow time to get fully integrated into a project and visits need to be arranged well in advance.

 If you are interested please send Ben a CV (including an academic transcript from your undergraduate studies) and arrange for a mentor to send Ben a recommendation (ideally by phone or email).
 If you are applying from another University there are often exchange programme leaders who may be able to advise you on potential funding opportunities.